Slain Marine who cradled baby at Kabul airport loved her job | WTOP

 A woman who cradled a baby in her arms at the airport and posted on social media that she loved her job.
 A young husband with a child on the way.
 Another man who always wanted to be in the military.
 A man who planned to become a sheriff’s deputy when his deployment ended.
 Heart-wrenching details have emerged about some of the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan’s Kabul airport, which also claimed the lives of more than 160 Afghans.

-Here are the stories of some of the victims and the people who are mourning them:
+Here are the stories of the victims killed and the people who are mourning them:

 NICOLE GEE, 23